New York's 17th congressional district

-New York's 17th congressional district is a congressional district for the United States House of Representatives located in Southern New York.
+New York's 17th congressional district is a congressional district for the United States House of Representatives located in the lower Hudson Valley of southern New York.
 It includes all of Rockland County and Putnam County, as well as most of Northern Westchester County, and portions of southern Dutchess County.
 It is represented by Republican Mike Lawler.
-It was one of 18 districts that voted for Joe Biden in the 2020 presidential election while being won or held by a Republican in 2022.

 Mondaire Jones was first elected in 2020 to succeed the retiring Representative Nita Lowey.
 In the aftermath of the 2020 redistricting cycle, 18th district incumbent Sean Patrick Maloney announced his intention to run in the new 17th district instead of his existing seat; Jones subsequently opted to run in the 10th district to avoid a primary fight.
-However, Maloney lost to Republican Mike Lawler in the general election; Lawler subsequently became the first of his party to win this seat since 1981.
+However, Maloney lost to Republican Mike Lawler in the general election; Lawler subsequently became the first of his party to win this seat since 1986.
 Lawler's victory gained significant attention due to Maloney's position as chairman of the Democratic Congressional Campaign Committee; Maloney became the first chairman in over 40 years to lose reelection.

-The district has a significant Jewish population, including very conservative Hasidic communities in Rockland County.
+The district has a significant Jewish population, including conservative Hasidic communities in Rockland County.